-Its image adorns postcards more than 100 years old, and it one of the things Niagara Falls is best known for.
+Its image adorns postcards more than 100 years old, and it is one of the things Niagara Falls is best known for.

 Located six kilometres north of the Whirlpool Falls along the Niagara Parkway, it is an easy drive away – and even easier to reach on the WeGo people mover system that traverses the entire tourist district.

-Conveniently, it also stops right outside Howard Johnson By The Falls on Victoria Avenue, which is a great headquarters for your trip to Niagara Falls because it is close to everything – casinos, Clifton Hill, the falls themselves.
+Conveniently, it also stops right outside Howard Johnson By The Falls on Victoria Avenue, which is a great headquarters for your trip to Niagara Falls because it is close to everything – casinos, Clifton Hill, and the falls themselves.